Links

 This guide is not designed to be an in-depth guide to networking, instead focusing on parts relevant to game servers.

-Your game server can be hosted online using a server provider such as Linode or on a local network at your house for either local-only LAN parties or allowing online players in through your router.
+Your game server can be hosted online using a server provider such as Linode or on a local network at home for either local-only LAN parties or allowing online players in through your router.

 Network Interfaces

-All computers will have some sort of network interface (ethernet, fiber optic, wi-fi) to connect to a network.
+All computers will have some sort of physical or virtual network interface (ethernet, fiber optic, wi-fi) to connect to a network.
 On Linux, you can see your server's interfaces by using the following command.

 Virtual Private Networks